damianestoyweb/myFavouriteAppliances/README.md

+# Assignment
+Create a new website, MyFavouriteAppliances.wow.
+On this website our users will be able to see a variety of home appliances, creating a wishlist of their favourite ones which can be shared with friends.
+The application will use another of our sites as a primary data source - AppliancesDelivered.ie.
+Our new site should contain products from both the small appliances
+(https://www.appliancesdelivered.ie/search/small-appliances?sort=price_desc) and dishwasher (https://www.appliancesdelivered.ie/dishwashers) categories on site.
+Users will be able to see the data for these products presented in a clean and attractive format, regardless of the device they're using to view the site.
+Users can order the data by title or price.
+When on the site, a user can create an account to save their favourite appliances to their wishlist.
+Their wishlist can then be shared with other friends.
+Their friends may not like the appliances the user has selected, so the user may also need to quickly remove items from their wishlist!

 # Environtment configuration
 - Clone the repository from: https://github.com/damianestoyweb/myFavouriteAppliances on your Homestead
 - Map in your host file the following fake url: